richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 - It is more fair to the learners that could not attend when a course has reached capacity, as there will be less empty chairs that they could have occupied
-- The right amount of taeching assistants can be scheduled
+- The right amount of teaching assistants can be scheduled
 - Rooms of the right size can be booked
 - Coffee and fika of the right amount of people can be ordered

 However, there are also some drawbacks to this solution:

--

-People that benefit:

-- People that care that all registered participants showing up

-People that lose:

-- Teachers that care about reaching as much learners as possible
-- Learners that cannot afford this flat course fee
--

-- Will it be free for people that cannot afford the flat course fee?
--
+- Teachers that care that their courses are open to all, regardless of wealth, can no longer say this applies to SciLifeLab online training
+- Courses that can deal with this uncertainty (they **estimate** attendance and work from there) will have a lower amount of learners
+- Support staff that feels we should *help* our participants, instead of putting more administrative burden on them to secure a course fee
+- Participants that have good reasons to cancel a course, now have to pay a fee for a course they (rightfully) cannot attend
+- Participants that have no access to the course fee being paid for them and do not want to pay this from their own money
+- Participants that do not want to deal with the administrative burden of securing money for a course